 Monetization.
 A monetization funnel is intended to increase the CLV of existing customers.

-Use Optimizely Web Experimentation to run experiments on your funnel, so you can improve the conversion rate and track the impact across the visitor's entire journey.
+Use Optimizely Web Experimentation to run experiments on your funnel to improve the conversion rate and track the impact across the visitor's entire journey.

-If you are struggling to come up with ideas for experimentation, see our article on designing hypotheses or our article describing ten common experiments for Optimizely Web Experimentation to get started.
+If you are struggling to come up with ideas for experimentation, see Optimizely's article on designing hypotheses or the article describing ten common experiments for Optimizely Web Experimentation to get started.

 Where to optimize the funnel process